kallejre/ortophoto-ai/readme.md

   \* Excluding few special series from other sources, such as WW2 era German reconnaissance flights.
 * Flight number is already somehow linked to old map sheet numbering scheme, most often [C-63 system](https://geoportaal.maaamet.ee/est/ruumiandmed/kaardilehtede-susteemid/1963-a-kaardilehtede-susteem-p229.html)
 * Sheet number is neither reliable or accurate way to locate images.
 Judging by data it seems that sheet number is determined by (temporary) location of an individual photo or flight or vice versa.
 When image has not been georeferenced, it shown to be located somewhere on the sheet, but likely nowhere near actual location.
+  * Apparently default location of image is integer value of WGS84 coordiantes it's located at (e.g 59.0, 24.0)
 * single flight can encopass muliple map sheets
 * Man-made features tend to have been built using straight lines, making them easier to spot on images.
 * As mentioned earlier, most likely places that could be located, are man-made features that have stood there for decades or centuries, such as railways or farmhouses